riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/velocity.png" class="img-responsive" />

+Velocity works by running a mirror of your application complete with it's own database.
+This is very handy as you don't need to worry about your tests messing up your development database or vice-versa.

-And with that we are ready to get to some testing!
+With that we are ready to get to some testing!

 ##Implementing Step 2 of the tutorial
 We're going to take a bit of a test first approach to implementing each step of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">tutorial</a>.

-We'll extract the requirements of each step, then write the tests, and then implement the functionality to get our tests to pass.
+We'll extract the requirements of each step, write the tests, and then implement the functionality to get the tests to pass.

-There are <a href="https://en.wikipedia.org/wiki/Test-driven_development#Benefits" target="_blank">benefits</a> to a test first approach, so it's a great habit to get into.

-So, let's get to our requirements for <a href="https://www.meteor.com/tutorials/blaze/templates" target="_blank">step 2</a>.
+Let's get to our requirements for <a href="https://www.meteor.com/tutorials/blaze/templates" target="_blank">step 2</a>.

 <div class="panel panel-info">
   <div class="panel-heading">